-- i) The gas pressure does not drop during pilot light-off (trial for ignition). - j) There is no significant interference of the air flow around the pilot - k) The air from the main burner does not blow off the pilot flame or does not move it out of the field of view of the flame scanner (if applied). - 1) Flame safeguard system works correctly and the flame is not obscured.
+- i) The gas pressure does not drop during pilot light-off (trial for ignition). - j) The air pressure is always at the correct level. - k) The air from the main burner does not blow out the pilot flame or does not move it out of the field of view of the flame scanner (if applied). - 1) Flame safeguard system works correctly and the flame is not obscured.

-Improper operation of the whole installation requires the detailed checking of the power line and all components, including any temporary use of override switches or jumpers.
+Improper operation of the whole installation requires detailed checking of the power line and all components, including any temporary use of override switches or jumpers.